 First, we’ll be making smoked flank steak marinade.
 Combine marinade ingredients in a mixing bowl.
 Mix all of the ingredients until thoroughly combined to create a marinade.

 - Marinade Flank Steak

 Add your steaks to the mixing bowl, cover them entirely in the marinade, and wrap or cover the mixing bowl.
 Alternatively, place the marinade into a Ziplock bag and place the steaks inside the bag, and seal.

-Refrigerate for 8-12 hours.
-The longer, the better, though marinating your steak for a minimum of 1 hour will do the trick if you’re pinched for time.
+Refrigerate marinated flank steak for 8-12 hours.
+The longer, the better, though marinating your steak for a few hours will do the trick if you’re pinched for time.

-Preheat your smoker to 225ºF/107ºC and prepare your wood chips.
-We recommend Oak or Hickory for flank steaks to add a delicious smokey flavour to your meal.
+Preheat your pellet smoker to 225ºF.
+We recommend using Oak or Hickory for flank steaks to add a delicious smoky flavor to your meal.

-Remove your steaks from the marinade and pat dry with a paper towel.
+Remove flank steak from the marinade and pat dry with a paper towel.

 If you have a preferred dry rub, apply it now.
 We recommend using Guga Rub to add a sweet yet salty flavor to the meat.
 Alternatively, a simple mix of smoked paprika, garlic salt, and ground black pepper is a simple yet delicious dry rub to try.

 Add your marinated, seasoned steaks to the preheated smoker.
-The duration of your steaks in the smoker will depend upon your steaks’ desired readiness, though typically, it will be around 1.5 hours.
+The duration of your steaks in the smoker will depend upon your steaks’ desired readiness, though typically, it will be around one hour.